Arizona Law Ambassadors

 What is one thing every student should experience at Arizona Law?

-What advice do you have for incoming 1L's?
+What advice do you have for incoming 1Ls?

 Arizona Law has a great environment to step out of your comfort zone and just explore.
 Whether it's new ideas, new areas of the law, or new people this is the perfect place for all of those and I feel students should definitely take advantage.
+Bonus: Playing on an intramural sports team is a fantastic stress reliever and another great way to meet new folks.

 Kyran Brown ‘24